Frequently Asked Questions and Answers

 The validator is telling me that not all of my tags are closed.
 How do I find out which tags are not closed?

-It is normal for some tags not to be closed.
-For example, the IMG and META tags should not be closed.
-If a tag that should be closed is not, the validator will point it out with an error message.
-If it is acceptable for a tag not to be closed, the validator will not generate any error or warning messages and will not tell you specifically which tags are not closed.
+It is normal for some tags not to be closed (have end tags).
+For example, the <img> and <meta> tags should not have end tags.
+If a tag that should be closed is not closed then the validator will point it out with an error message.
+If it is acceptable for a tag not to have an end tag then the validator will not generate any error or warning messages and will not tell you specifically which tags are not closed.

 Why is the validator telling me that some of my tags are not closed (have no end tag) when the end tags are there?